GeoFlood (v1.0.0): Computational model for overland flooding: Governing models and numerical algorithms

-Finite volume discretizations are widely used in overland flooding modeling since they provide a framework that is robust in the presence of drying regions, can capture discontinuities such as hydraulic bores or non-smooth topography, well-balanced with respect to nearly steady flows, and can resolve the inundating shoreline and run-up features; see for instance \cite{george2011adaptive}, \cite{zhao2022novel}, \cite{song2011,song2012}, \cite{caleffi2003}, and \cite{yoshioka2014}.
+Finite-volume discretizations are widely used for hyperbolic systems generally \citep[e.g.,][]{leveque2002} and overland flood modeling in particular because they provide a framework that is robust in the presence of drying regions, can capture discontinuities (weak solutions to equations \eqref{shallow123}) such as hydraulic bores or non-smooth topography, can be made well-balanced with respect to near-steady flows, and can resolve the inundating shoreline and run-up features; see for instance \cite{george2008,george2011adaptive}, \cite{zhao2022novel}, \cite{song2011,song2012}, \cite{caleffi2003}, and \cite{yoshioka2014}.